Graeme Koehne: Life and career

 Koehne was born in Adelaide.
 He completed his undergraduate and post-graduate studies at the Elder Conservatorium of Music in that city, studying composition with Richard Meale – a pupil of Winifred Burston, who had been a pupil of Ferruccio Busoni.

 In 1982 he won the Young Composers Prize at that year's Adelaide Festival, gaining him national attention for his orchestral work Rainforest.
 In 1984, Koehne was awarded a Harkness Fellowship to work at the School of Music, Yale University.
 Here he studied with Louis Andriessen and Jacob Druckman.
 For two years of the fellowship he also took private lessons with Virgil Thomson.

 He returned to Australia in 1986 and was appointed Lecturer in Composition at the Elder Conservatorium of Music.
 In the early 1990s he collaborated with librettist Louis Nowra on the chamber opera Love Burns, which was premiered at the 1992 Adelaide Festival.
 Around this time, he commenced his long and fruitful collaboration with choreographer Graeme Murphy, which included a children's ballet based on Oscar Wilde's The Selfish Giant and the full-length work Nearly Beloved.

-As of 2005, Koehne is Head of Composition at the Elder Conservatorium of Music.
+From 2005 to 2021, Koehne was Head of Composition at the Elder Conservatorium of Music.
 Until recently he also chaired the Music Board of the Australia Council and was a board member of the council.

 Graeme is married to former model, now advertising Creative Director of Oranje Creative, Melinda Parent.
-Graeme and Melinda have one son Willem Lukas Christiaan (Born 2007).
+Graeme and Melinda have one son, Willem Lukas Christiaan (born 2007).